 The International Foundation for Gastrointestinal Disorders (IFFGD) is a registered nonprofit education and research organization dedicated to informing, assisting, and supporting people affected by GI disorders.
 IFFGD works with patients, families, healthcare providers, researchers, regulators, employers, and others to broaden understanding about GI disorders, support and encourage research, and improve digestive health in adults and children.

-In the 116th Congress there have been three bills introduced to improve access to nutrition services.
+In the 117th Congress there were three bills introduced to improve access to nutrition services.
 The Medical Nutrition Equity Act, Patient Access to Medical Foods Act, and Medical Nutrition Therapy Act have very similar names but cover different types of nutrition.

 - Medical food: “a food which is formulated to be consumed or administered enterally under the supervision of a physician and which is intended for the specific dietary management of a disease or condition for which distinctive nutritional requirements, based on recognized scientific principles, are established by medical evaluation.”
 (As defined by the Orphan Drug Act) This includes formulas that provide complete nutrient needs or that have specific nutrients, such as nutrient shakes or formula powders.
 These must be taken by mouth or through a feeding tube.